 In 2022 alone, the U.S. Energy Department estimates there were 3.2 million people employed in clean energy jobs, including wind, solar, electric vehicle production, and energy efficiency.
 Also, the growth rate in these fields was 3.9%, surpassing the overall U.S. job growth of 3.1%.
 Electric vehicles had the fastest job growth, a 27% increase.

-Although there are many green job opportunities, you can break into the industry faster by narrowing down your career interests so you don’t perform an unfocused job search.
+Although there are many green job opportunities, you can break into the industry faster by narrowing down your career interests.
 Present yourself to potential employers with a clear focus while showcasing how your background and skills make you a desirable candidate.

 Even early in your career, right after you graduate college, defining your goals and what your ideal job looks like can help you craft a targeted resume rather than a generic one that applies to any “green” job.

-To get started, follow this guide to finding the right type of green job based on your skills and preferences.
+To get started, follow this guide to find the right green job type based on your skills and preferences.
 From there, you can create an impressive resume highlighting the unique value you can offer a green-minded organization.

 Envision the Green Job You Want

-Green jobs encompass many different types of work, with the common thread being they benefit the environment somehow.
-Create a sort of living document of your career preferences to help you develop a more targeted job search.
-We say “living document” because your preferences may change and evolve over time, and you can pivot as needed.
+Green jobs encompass many different types of work, but the common thread is they benefit the environment somehow.
+Create a living document of your career preferences to help you develop a more targeted job search.
+We say “living document” because your preferences may change and evolve, and you can pivot as needed.

 Start your green career exploration by thinking through these categories:

 • Work setting: Choosing where you want to work is another way to narrow down your job search.
 Some green jobs might allow for hybrid or work-from-home schedules.
-Others will require you to report to an office location, and some may have you traveling and doing fieldwork.
+Others will require you to report to an office location, and some may require travel and doing fieldwork.

 Brainstorm Your Top Experiences